A Touch Closer

 red island grimed in bloody knees

-green dreams of pastures
+dreams of pastures

 my four ghostly fathers